-Arthritis is one of the most common conditions in the world and one of the most debilitating.
-In one form or another, it affects approximately 5 million Canadians, which is about 15% of the population.
-The pain and immobility that arthritis brings can affect any joint in the body and can keep you working, being active or spending time with family and friends.
-In this post, we will look at how an orthopedic brace for arthritis can work to relieve the symptoms of this condition.
+Arthritis has become one of the most common conditions in the world and is also one of the most debilitating.
+In one form or another, it affects approximately 5 million Canadians, which is a prevalence rate of around 15%.
+The pain and immobility associated with the disease can affect any joint in the body and can prevent you from working, being active or spending time with family and friends.
+In this post, we will examine how an orthopedic brace for arthritis can work to relieve the symptoms of this condition.

 While arthritis can be a chronic condition that becomes a constant obstacle to enjoying life, it doesn’t have to be such a detriment.
 There are many ways in which to reduce the effects of arthritis, such as physiotherapy, diet, and medication.
 One of the most effective ways to reduce the pain of arthritis is with orthopedic braces.

 Here are four major ways in which supportive braces can help reduce the negative impacts of arthritis, regardless of your age, hobbies or level of activity.

 One of the key functions of an orthopedic brace is to reduce pressure on the joint.
 An unloader knee brace, for example, is designed to decrease the weight transmitted through the affected area.
 It does this by altering the joint angle.
 It is also equipped with special hinges designed to shift the weight towards healthier and/or more robust areas.
 The overall result is a reduction in the pressure and stress that normal activities put on the joint.
 Reducing pressure leads to reduced pain in the arthritic joint by allowing swelling and irritation to go down.
 There are varying unloader brace designs that are adequate for different kinds of arthritis, from mild to moderate and all the way to severe.
 Consult a doctor or physiotherapist to see which one is right for you.